WorldView Legion Camera

 • April 10, 2019: Dan Jablonsky, the former DigitalGlobe president, took the helm at Maxar Technologies on Jan.
 13, six days after the company announced the loss of its Worldview-4 satellite.
 Immediately, Jablonsky set to work evaluating the corporation’s structure and components, including satellite manufacturer Space Systems Loral.
 Maxar’s decision in February to retain that business and rename it Maxar Space Solutions was followed by layoff and reorganization to turn Maxar into a single operating company except for MDA of Canada, which remains vertically integrated.
 19)

 - Nearly three months into the job, Jablonsky, an attorney and former U.S. Navy officer, told SpaceNews Maxar has a strategy to return to growth.
 The firm’s Worldview Legion constellation is a key part of the plan as is the recent reorganization.
-Contrary to rumors Maxar was struggling to pay for Worldview Legion, the company is “fully able to fund” the constellation and investigating launching the first group earlier than scheduled, Jablonsky said at the 35th Space Symposium in Colorado Springs.
+Contrary to rumours Maxar was struggling to pay for Worldview Legion, the company is “fully able to fund” the constellation and investigating launching the first group earlier than scheduled, Jablonsky said at the 35th Space Symposium in Colorado Springs.

 Interview of SpaceNews (Debra Werner) with Dan Jablonsky.

-- It seems to be you’re stepping into a challenging job.
+- It seems you’re stepping into a challenging job.
 Yes.
 But if it wasn’t challenging, they wouldn’t need me.
-Ships are built to go to sea and I’m built for an environment that is not completely safe and inside the harbor.
+Ships are built to go to sea and I’m built for an environment that is not completely safe inside the harbour.
 I’m very comfortable with where we’re headed.
 I’ve got an amazing team.
 We’ve got the right strategy.
 We need to fix our capital structure as part of this.
 But I’m very bullish about the prospects for Maxar.
 Any good business starts with good customers and we have amazing customers, customers on the commercial side, the government side and in the international realm.
 We have amazing products and capabilities, including some things no one else on the planet can replicate right now.
 We’ve got amazing people.
 Now, we need to make that economic model work across the entire chain.
 We’ve got the right strategy to do that.
 I’m excited about that.

 - Why did you reorganize Maxar?
 We are designing the organization to operate at high velocity and to react to market conditions and customer needs much more nimbly and quickly.
 Instead of being in the more siloed business unit structure with different strategies, we adopted a one Maxar operating model.
 It’s much faster.
-It also took out a lot of cost.
+It also took out a lot of costs.
 We can retain the capabilities we have and be more efficient with them.
 We’re saving $60 million this year.
 We want to be good stewards of shareholder’s capital and $60 million is a lot of money.

 - Why has Maxar decided to retain the business formerly called SSL?
-The day I took over, I conducted my own assessment of what it was worth to others, what it was worth to us and also what I thought the future that business was in terms of the end-to-end solutions we could provide as a Maxar portfolio.
+The day I took over, I conducted my own assessment of what it was worth to others, what it was worth to us and also what I thought the future of that business was in terms of the end-to-end solutions we could provide as a Maxar portfolio.
 I went on a customer listening tour.
-I came to the conclusion, fully supported by the board, that SSL, now Space Solutions, as an integrated product line with GEO, MEO and LEO assets for both commercial and government customers running on two main product lines, a 1300-class and a Legion-class bus, was a very healthy business.
+I came to the conclusion, fully supported by the board, that SSL, now Space Solutions, is an integrated product line with GEO, MEO and LEO assets for both commercial and government customers running on two main product lines, a 1300-class and a Legion-class bus, was a very healthy business.
 They could play off each other on a smaller footprint and be much more robust inside that framework.

 - We have some work to do to change market perceptions about us being around and we’re underway on that.
 But the pipeline is very good especially for the smaller class buses and for government work.
 That will help underwrite and create resiliency for the GEO communications part of the business.
 We’ll be profitable on just the GEO communications part in the near term.
 We’re not there yet.
 But those businesses can feed off each other really well.
 Our objective is to be nimble enough to flex up and flex down in the different programs.
 Depending on what happens with the GEO market.
 If it stays as low as it is, we’ll still be okay.
 If it has a resurgence, we expect that to accrete very profitably to the business.

 - Are you trying to save or replace Worldview-4?
 We had a very unfortunate incident with Worldview-4 in January of this year.
 We lost the mission.
 That was a Lockheed Martin satellite procured by GeoEye, one of the companies DigitalGlobe acquired.
 The loss was related to the control moment gyros built by Honeywell.
 It was a terrible loss.
-This was a satellite in its second year of what we expected to be a ten to 15-year mission.
+This was a satellite in its second year of what we expected to be a ten to the 15-year mission.
 And it impacted us as a business.
-There was a very highly accretive revenue stream that we’ve got to replace to in order to keep growing the business.
+There was a very highly accretive revenue stream that we’ve got to replace in order to keep growing the business.

-- One great thing is we were already two plus years underway on the Worldview Legion program.
+- One great thing is we were already two-plus years underway on the Worldview Legion program.
 That had been designed as replacement capacity for Worldview-1 and Worldview-2 but with additional growth capacity in it.
 That will be used to recover from the Worldview-4 loss and to put us back on the path to growth.
 Also, since we’re building the satellites, we can add more to the constellation if the market demand signals are there.
 We don’t have those plans right now.
 We’re putting our money into the technology aspects of it within the original budget, more so than just more satellites on the chain.
-Right now, the technology is advancing faster so that we’re able to get the additional capacity without building more satellites.
+Right now, technology is advancing faster so that we’re able to get the additional capacity without building more satellites.
 It’s very capital efficient for us.

 - What impact is the loss having on your business?
 Our Earth observation, Earth intelligence business is very resilient.
 Even with the loss of Worldview-4, which was an important asset to us, that business will be flat this year.
-It’s not stepping down 15 or 20 percent or whatever, which you would normally think would happen with the loss of an asset like that.
+It’s not stepping down 15 or 20 per cent or whatever, which you would normally think would happen with the loss of an asset like that.
 We’re able to keep it flat because we’ve built a resilient business.
 It didn’t impact the U.S. government.
-And a large portion of our business has been moving towards subscription and other products, which we are able to fill in a multi-constellation design.
+And a large portion of our business has been moving towards subscriptions and other products, which we are able to fill in a multi-constellation design.

 - When do the first Worldview Legion satellites launch?
-Right now, the publicly released schedule is first quarter of 2021.
-We’re under contract with SpaceX for two launches.
+Right now, the publicly released schedule is the first quarter of 2021.
+We’re under a contract with SpaceX for two launches.
 This is the first block of a multi-satellite constellation.
 We’re looking at ways to possibly pull that into the back end of 2020.
 We’ve been having meetings with others here today to see if we can pull those back to the left.
-Right now, we’re still on a path to get to first quarter of 2021, but we’re seeing if there are things we can do pull to the left, into 2020.
+Right now, we’re still on a path to get to the first quarter of 2021, but we’re seeing if there are things we can do to pull to the left, into 2020.

-- I’ve heard rumors that you don’t have enough money for Worldview Legion.
+- I’ve heard rumours that you don’t have enough money for Worldview Legion.
 That is completely and utterly false.
 We’re building it on our own.
 We have more debt than we want to right now, which we’re working on in terms of getting our capital structure into a different place that would be better for our shareowners on the equity side.
 But we are fully able to fund the Worldview Legion constellation.
 This is the highest capex year for it.
 Raytheon is providing the instrument, a highly designed advanced instrument per our specifications.
 Space X is under contract for launches.
 We’re building the satellites on our own.
-I’m absolutely certain we’re going to do.
-Our credit facilities and other things provide us way more latitude than we need with this program.
+I’m absolutely certain we’re going to do it.
+Our credit facilities and other things provide us with way more latitude than we need with this program.

 - Are you having trouble paying Raytheon for those instruments?
 Absolutely not.

-• December 3, 2018: Maxar Technologies plans to significantly reduce its capital expenditures after completing construction of its next-generation WorldView Legion constellation so that the company can focus on curbing its $3 billion debt load.
+• December 3, 2018: Maxar Technologies plans to significantly reduce its capital expenditures after completing the construction of its next-generation WorldView Legion constellation so that the company can focus on curbing its $3 billion debt load.
 20)

 - Howard Lance, Maxar CEO, said the continued languishing of the company’s satellite manufacturing division Space Systems Loral is a “distraction” from an otherwise growing company, and that divesting that division will also help pay down debt.

-- In a presentation Nov.
+- In a presentation on Nov.
 28, Lance said unloading SSL’s geostationary satellite manufacturing business will help Maxar de-lever regardless of how that plays out — be it through a sale of SSL or of the 29 acres of real estate it sits on in Silicon Valley.

 - Maxar is in the process of building WorldView Legion, a constellation of numerous small satellites that will replace its three oldest satellites: the 11-year-old WorldView-1, 10-year-old GeoEye-1, and nine-year-old WorldView-2 satellites.
 Ball Aerospace built the first two WorldView satellites, while General Dynamics built GeoEye-1.